 The next meeting will be Friday 6th October 4.30-6pm.
+We’re really delighted that Michael Riley, Director of the Schools History Project, will be with us.
 Venue: tbc

 Summer term 2017